What You Must Know Before Breaking A Lease In NYC

 Lease Termination Notice Requirement in New York City

 While the New York City rental market is fast-paced, and there always seems to be more people looking than available units, you'll need to provide notice before breaking your lease.
-In NYC and the state of New York, you're required to give a minimum of 30 days' notice of termination of the lease.
+In , you're required to give a minimum of 30 days' notice of termination of the lease.

 What If I Just Move Out Without Telling my Landlord?